 Alston distinguishes two lines of argument regarding absoluteness and relativity, which he sees as the key contrast.
 Alston thinks that only one of these is successful.
 As indicated in the diagram above, what Hartshorne means by absoluteness is absence of internal relatedness.
 A relation is internal to a term of a relation just in case that term would not be exactly as it is if it were not in that relationship.
 Hartshorne’s view is that God has internal relations to creatures by way of knowing and acting towards them and receiving influence from them.

-On Alston's interpretation, Hartshorne's first line of argument is to say that if the relation of the absolute to the world really fell outside the absolute, then this relation would necessarily fall within some further and genuinely single entity that embraced both the absolute and the world and the relations between them.
+On Alston’s interpretation, Hartshorne’s first line of argument is to say that if the relation of the absolute to the world really fell outside the absolute, then this relation would necessarily fall within some further and genuinely single entity that embraced both the absolute and the world and the relations between them.
 Thus, we must hold, according to Hartshorne, that the God-creature relation is internal to God; otherwise we will have to admit that there is something greater or more inclusive than God.
 Alston does not find this argument convincing because it includes the claim that God “contains” the world due to the internal relations God has with the world.
-Alston's view is that the entity to which a relation is internal contains the terms only in the sense that those terms enter into a description of the entity, but it does not follow from this that those terms are contained in that entity as marbles are in a box.
+Alston’s view is that the entity to which a relation is internal contains the terms only in the minimal sense that those terms enter into a description of the entity, but it does not follow from this that those terms are contained in that entity in an organic way.

 Divine inclusiveness, for Hartshorne, is sometimes like the inclusion of thoughts in a mind, but usually it is described as like the inclusion of cells within a living body.
 It is never like the inclusion of marbles in a box.
 The inorganic and insentient character of a box is inadequate as a model for divinity, he thinks, and divine inclusiveness is never like the inclusion of theorems in a set of axioms, as it might be for certain idealists.
 Divine inclusiveness in Hartshorne is organic inclusiveness.